Your Teeth Whitening Guide

 Disadvantages of Whitening Strips

-Sensitivity – The hydrogen Peroxide can cause sensitivity issues for some people
+Sensitivity – Hydrogen Peroxide can cause sensitivity issues for some people

 Strip Access – Strips don’t reach all teeth, it is selective to a degree.